aabbfive/hashgraph-ledger/README.md

 # Hashgraph Ledger

-(NOTE: This code is not working yet.
-Don't use it.)
+(NOTE: Don't look at this.
+It's dumb.
+I'm stupid.)

 The Hashgraph Ledger is an experimental network running on top of the [hashgraph](http://github.com/buhrmi/hashgraph).
 It is a network of interconnected peers that work together to maintain consensus over the state of a distributed ledger.
 Currently, the list of participating nodes needs to be configured manually.
 But some efforts are underway to find a way to allow joining and leaving without causing large overhead.